Chicago Blackhawks: Bill Wirtz era (1983–2007)

-Rocky Wirtz era (2007–present)
+Rocky Wirtz era (2007–2023)

 2007–2009: Rebuilding

 On September 26, 2007, longtime Blackhawks owner Bill Wirtz died after a brief battle with cancer.
 He was succeeded by his son Rocky, who drastically altered his father's long-standing policies.

-Midway into the 2007–08 NHL season, the franchise experimented with a partnership with Comcast SportsNet Chicago and WGN-TV by airing selected Blackhawks home games on television.
+Midway into the 2007–08 season, the franchise experimented with a partnership with Comcast SportsNet Chicago and WGN-TV by airing selected Blackhawks home games on television.
 During the next season, Comcast and WGN began airing all of the team's regular season games.
-Rocky also named John McDonough, former president of Major League Baseball's Chicago Cubs, as the Blachawks' new president.
+Rocky also named John McDonough, former president of Major League Baseball's Chicago Cubs, as the Blackhawks' new president.
 After taking over the position, McDonough was an instrumental figure in the Blackhawks' current marketing success.
 Wirtz was also able to bring back former Blackhawks greats Tony Esposito, Stan Mikita and Bobby Hull as the franchise's "hockey ambassadors".

 In addition to the changes in the team's policies and front office, the younger Wirtz also made a concerted effort to rebuild the team.
-The Blackhawks roster was bolstered by the addition of Patrick Kane, the first overall selection in the 2007 NHL Entry Draft, who led all rookies in points.
+The Blackhawks roster was bolstered by the addition of Patrick Kane, the first overall selection in the 2007 NHL entry draft, who led all rookies in points.
 Kane and Jonathan Toews were finalists for the Calder Memorial Trophy, awarded to the NHL's best rookie.
 Kane ultimately beat his teammate for the award.
 Kane finished the 2007–08 season with 21 goals and 51 assists in 82 games.
 The Blackhawks finished with a record of 40–34–8, missing the playoffs by three points.
 The 2007–08 season marked the first time in six years that the team finished above .500.

-Prior to the 2008–09 season opener, the Blackhawks named 20-year-old Toews as the new captain, succeeding Adrian Aucoin (who was traded to the Calgary Flames, after the 2006–07 season) and making him the third youngest captain at the time of appointment.
-In addition to a new captain, the Blackhawks made several major roster changes before the season, trading Tuomo Ruutu, their longest tenured player, to the Carolina Hurricanes in exchange for forward Andrew Ladd on February 26, 2008.
-Later that day, the Blackhawks traded captain Martin Lapointe to the Ottawa Senators in exchange for a sixth-round draft pick in the 2008 NHL Entry Draft.
+Prior to the 2008–09 season opener, the Blackhawks named 20-year-old Toews as the new captain, succeeding Adrian Aucoin (who was traded to the Calgary Flames, after the 2006–07 season) and making him the third-youngest captain at the time of appointment.
+In addition to a new captain, the Blackhawks made several major roster changes before the season, trading Tuomo Ruutu, their longest-tenured player, to the Carolina Hurricanes in exchange for forward Andrew Ladd on February 26, 2008.
+Later that day, the Blackhawks traded captain Martin Lapointe to the Ottawa Senators in exchange for a sixth-round draft pick in the 2008 NHL entry draft.
 On July 1, the first day of free agency, the team signed goaltender Cristobal Huet to a four-year, US$22.5 million contract, and later signed defenseman Brian Campbell to an eight-year, $56.8 million contract.
 They also added former coaches Joel Quenneville and Scotty Bowman to their organization.